 Care must be taken when entering results that the intended answer is inputted.
-Input errors cannot be amended after the distribution is closed.
+Input errors cannot be amended after the distribution is closed unless the participant has evidence that the correct results were recorded before the deadline.

 Amendments to results prior to reporting deadline